 Strong product portfolio management was missing.
-This (and company politics) meant that opportunities to rationalise the product set (and save costs) were missed.
+This (and company politics) meant that opportunities to rationalize the product set (and save costs) were missed.
 It also meant that product investment decisions were not optimal.

 Too much bespoke/custom work

-One thing we’ve seen happen again and again in large organisations that are Sales led, is multiple variations of a solution being sold to different customers without full consideration of the support costs or the impact on other things in the roadmap.
-Managing multiple code streams and versions, re-jigging different roadmaps and supporting these complex unique solutions creates a huge strain on the organisation.
+One thing we’ve seen happen again and again in large organizations that are Sales led is multiple variations of a solution being sold to different customers without full consideration of the support costs or the impact on other things in the roadmap.
+Managing multiple code streams and versions, re-jigging different roadmaps and supporting these complex unique solutions creates a huge strain on the organization.

 A formal product taxonomy to define things